demarb/EmojiFindr/README.md

 EmojiFindr can:
 Show all available emojis
 Show emojis grouped by category
-Show emojis groubed by category and then by a subcategory if one is available Allow user to click on emoji
+Show emojis grouped by category and then by a subcategory if one is available Allow user to click on emoji
-Generate a pop up up on click that shows the emoji, along with its htmlCode and unicode Allows the user to copy the htmlCode or Unicode to clipboard on Click of button
+Generate a pop up on click that shows the emoji, along with its htmlCode and unicode Allows the user to copy the htmlCode or Unicode to clipboard on Click of button

 ### API Used: